-Figure 15 - Bar Chart Final Result
+Figure 15 - Bar Chart Result

 D3 Advanced Bar Chart Example

-This demonstration is based on the data produced in direct relation to the research data provided by the Manchester based data logging company within this technical report.
+This demonstration based on the data produced in direct relation to the research data provided by the Manchester based data logging company within this technical report.

-This data has been processed and converted to a JSON format as explained in the section 4 titled MYSQL to JSON Conversion.
+This data has been processed and converted to a JSON format as explained in Section 4 entitled ‘MYSQL to JSON Conversion’.
 The HTML document is broken down and explained in several stages.

 Stage One